joeferraro/MavensMate-Desktop/README.md

 ## Issues

-All issues are managed in the [central MavensMate project](https://github.com/joeferraro/MavensMate/issues)
+All issues are managed by the [central MavensMate project](https://github.com/joeferraro/MavensMate)

 ## Plugins